-On the opposite side of the hall the bedroom is furnished with a rustic antique style bedstead and there is an adjoining bathroom.
+On the opposite side of the hall the bedroom and an adjoining bathroom.

 When you are ready to explore a wide choice of Atlantic coast beaches await your discovery and a range of activities from golf to water sports and cycle trails will add variety to your stay.

 Cornwall's charismatic Cathedral city of Truro with its fine Georgian buildings, popular Theatre and quaint cobbled high streets lined with shops, restaurants and pubs lies only six miles away, whilst the scenic town of Newquay with its premier holiday attractions is seven miles.